bccp/nbodykit/CONTRIBUTING.rst

    Make sure to delete `is:open` on the issue search to find solved tickets as well.
 It is possible that this bug has been encountered before.

-3. Open up an issue on GitHub or send an email to nbodykit-issues@fire.fundersclub.com.

-4. Please include the versions of Python, nbodykit, and other dependency libraries if they are applicable (numpy, scipy, etc)
+3. Please include the versions of Python, nbodykit, and other dependency libraries if they are applicable (numpy, scipy, etc)

-5. Provide us with the logging output of the script from when the bug was encountered, including a traceback if appropriate.
+4. Provide us with the logging output of the script from when the bug was encountered, including a traceback if appropriate.
 If at all possible, provide us with a standalone script that will reproduce the issue.
 Issues have a much higher chance of being resolved quickly if we can easily reproduce the bug.

-6. Take a stab at fixing the bug yourself!
+5. Take a stab at fixing the bug yourself!
 The :mod:`runtests` module used by nbodykit supports on-line debugging via the
    `PDB interface <https://docs.python.org/3/library/pdb.html>`_.
 It also supports drop-in replacements for PDB such as